NeonVhenan/-Raytracing_Project/README.md

 # -Raytracing_Project
-C++ Project realized during my Master's Degree first year in 2021
+Project realized during my Master's Degree first year in 2021.
+The part I worked on is the C++ part.